Pelargonium cotyledonis (L.) L'Hér.

 How to Grow and Care

-Most Pelargoniums are grown in pots in a green house or conservatory.
-They can also be grown inside the house, but need to be in the most sunniest area possible.
-Many species do well when they are planted outside in an open area, so that they can become larger plants.
+Most Pelargoniums are grown in pots in a greenhouse or conservatory.
+They can also be grown inside the house, but need to be in the sunniest area possible.
+Many species do well when they are planted outside in an open area so that they can become larger plants.
 This can be a problem though if you want to replant them in a pot for the winter months.
-Cuttings can be taken in the summer time instead to make new plants.
+Cuttings can be taken in the summertime instead to make new plants.

 Succulent species grow well with other succulents and cacti.
-Pelargonium are very attractive and one of the toughest and most durable succulents.
+Pelargoniums are very attractive and one of the toughest and most durable succulents.

 - Back to genus Pelargonium